-The planning units in the Namoi catchment are shown in Figure 3.
+The planning units shown in Figure 4 are referred to in most chapters.
 They have been grouped in to four management areas which differ in terms of geomorphology, hydrology, management and policy (for example WSPs).
+The planning unit boundaries typically align with water source boundaries in the Namoi Water Resource Plan (NSW Government 2018).
+However, some of these water sources have been amalgamated or split depending how water management for the environment can be implemented.

-Figure 3 The Namoi catchment showing the division of planning units and management areas in the Long Term Water Plan
+Figure 4 The Namoi catchment showing the division of planning units and management areas in the Long Term Water Plan